robedpixel/CZ3002Backend/README.md

 3. SQL Account with (username: user) and (password: userpassword)

 # Setting up development environment
-1.Run SetupCondaEnv.bat to setup the CZ3002 anaconda environment
+1. Run SetupCondaEnv.bat to setup the CZ3002 anaconda environment

 # Running the server
 1. Ensure that PostgreSQL is running